platformsh/platformsh-docs/docs/src/languages/php/_index.md

             passthru: '/app.php'
 ```

-To have more control, you can [define rules to specify which static files you want to allow](../../create-apps/web/php-basic.md#set-different-rules-for-specific-locations).
+See a step-by-step explanation on how to [create a basic PHP app with a front controller](../../create-apps/web/php-basic.md).
-See also a step-by-step explanation on [how to create a basic PHP app with a front controller](../../create-apps/web/php-basic.md).
+To have more control, you can define rules to specify which files you want to allow [from which location](../../create-apps/web/php-basic.md#set-different-rules-for-specific-locations).

 ### Complete example